AmieDD/ADDVulcan/Astronomy Astrophysics Astrometry Astrodynamics AAAA/Attitude Adjustment/README.md

 We can see two things:
  - Apparently the solution is correct (even though we know from poking around that `1,0,0,0` is also an accepted solution for the first round).
- - We have to do this 19 more times
+ - We have to do this 19 more times.

 Confident that our solution is correct, we start to automate the process and write a Python script which automates parsing the input, calculating a solution and submitting it to the server.
 It can be found in `solution.py`.